sukhatmegaurav/Kirana-Web-App/README.md

+# Kirana - A ML based bill generation system.

-# How To Test Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10
+## How To Test Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10

 ## Brief Summary
 **Last updated: 10/18/2019 with TensorFlow v1.14**